ctb/titus-blog/src/research-software-reuse.rst

 reproducibility
 <http://ivory.idyll.org/blog/vms-considered-harmful.html>`__; somewhat
 ironically, Mick agrees with me on that one :).
-Science can be most easily accelerated if you make your source code available.
+Science can be most easily accelerated if you make your source code available so that others can riff off it.

 I have read many arguments against this: that publishing a theoretical description of an algorithm is enough; or that it's actually harmful